Preparing to install the Monitor BI Server

 TCP 2638 Inbound

-Used by the BI server for communication with the application server database (the Monitor database).
+Used by the BI server server for communication with the application server database (the Monitor database).
+Port 2638 is set as default for the database engine SQL Anywhere.
+Another port can also be chosen.

-TCP 443/80 Inbound Used for communication between the BI clients and the BI server.
-Port 443 is used for SSL, port 80 is used otherwise.
+TCP 443/80 Inbound Used for communication between BI clients and the BI server.
+Port 443 is used by SSL; port 80 is used otherwise.

 TCP